Books for each Month

 Feb.
 7, 1812, Charles Dickens is born in Landport, Portsmouth, United Kingdom.
 DEAR MR. DICKENS, which debuted October 1 2021, is the winner of the 2021 National Jewish Book Award, a 2022 Sydney Taylor Honor Book, a Chicago Public Library Best Informational Book for Young Readers, Tablet Magazine’s list of Best Jewish Children’s Books, A Mighty Girl book and received a starred review from School Library Journal.
 It’s the true story of Eliza Davis, a Jewish woman who wrote to Charles Dickens, criticizing his creation of Fagin in Oliver Twist, and asking him to create more sympathetic Jewish characters.
 Illustrated by Bethany Stancliffe.
 Albert Whitman & Company.
 The project is DEAR…, encouraging kids to write letters to people in positions of influence, as Eliza did, asking them to take an action that makes things better in their community.

 Feb.
 14 is Valentine’s Day!
-Check out Valentines for All, Esther Howland Captures America’s Heart, the true story of Esther Howland who created and ran the first Valentine card company in America.
+Check out Valentines for All, Esther Howland Captures America’s Heart, the true story of Esther Howland who created and ran the first Valentine card company in America, and have kids try creating their own hand-made valentines with their own poems as Esther did.
 Illustrated by Monika Róża Wiśniewska.

 This is the true story of how an enterprising woman helped establish a tradition that Americans still observe today.When Esther Howland first saw the fancy valentine her father brought home from England, most Americans thought Valentine's Day was a waste of time.
 But through the card, Esther felt how much her father loved her.
 Could she help others express themselves in the same way?